Credit Information in Earnings Calls: Empirical Results

 \subsection{Contemporaneous Analysis}

 We first analyze the degree to which changes in PVLGD can be explained by contemporaneous variables {that are suggested by Merton (1974); this connects our paper to the work on explaining contemporaneous changes in credit spreads done by Collin-Dufresne, Goldstein and Martin (2001) and Ericsson, Jacobs and Oviedo (2009).} Because we use credit score as a regressor, we restrict the sample to firm-months pairs $(i,t)$ where an earnings call exists for firm $i$ in month $t$. $PV_{i,t}$ denotes firm $i$'s PVLGD level in month $t$.
 Here and in subsequent analysis, we use $t$ to refer to months, and not the days of earnings calls as before.
 We consider the 12-month changes in PVLGD: $\Delta PV_{i,t+\ell} = PV_{i,t+\ell} - PV_{i,t}$ with $\ell=12$.
-To explain $\Delta PV_{i,t+\ell}$, we first use the contemporaneous changes in three key variables: firm $i$'s leverage $LEV_{i,t}$, defined as its long-term debt to long-term debt plus market value ratio, the risk-free rate $R_t^{(f)}$, and the implied volatility of firm $i$'s options $IV_{i,t}$.
-The detailed definitions of $LEV$, $R^{(f)}$, and $IV$ are given in Section \ref{s:controls}.
+To explain $\Delta PV_{i,t+\ell}$, we first use the contemporaneous changes in three key variables: firm $i$'s leverage $LEV_{i,t}$, defined as its long-term debt to long-term debt plus market capitalization ratio, the risk-free rate $R_t^{(f)}$, and the implied volatility of firm $i$'s options $IV_{i,t}$ ({see Table \ref{t:controls} for variable definitions}).
 Denote the 12-month changes in these variables by $\Delta LEV_{i,t+\ell}$, $\Delta R_{t+\ell}^{(f)}$, and $\Delta IV_{i,t+\ell}$, respectively.
 These three variables follow from the structural model in Merton (1974), which shows a firm's credit spread can be fully explained by the firm's leverage, asset volatility, and the risk-free rate.
 Cremers, Driessen, Maenhout, and David (2008) further find the option implied volatility is more effective in explaining the CDS spread than realized stock volatility.

 To capture potential momentum or mean-reversion in CDS spreads, we include the current PVLGD level $PV_{i,t}$ in the regression.
 We use the credit score $CS_{i,t}$ defined in (\ref{eq:cred-score}) to test if it can explain future changes in CDS spreads.
-Finally, we control for a set of fundamental, equity, and credit factors ($X_{i,t}$) that have been shown to explain bond yields or credit spreads in different settings; these are listed in Section \ref{s:controls}.
+Finally, we control for a set of fundamental, equity, and credit factors ($X_{i,t}$) that have been shown to explain bond yields or credit spreads in different settings; these are listed in Table \ref{t:controls}.
 The full specification of the contemporaneous regression is given by: